Inbibo/shift_docs/docs/integration_resources/resources/usd_tutorials/usd_tutorial_04.md

     <figcaption><b>Figure 1</b>: Shift UI.</figcaption>
 </figure>

 2. First, add a new **<tt>UsdStageOpen</tt>** node to the board and rename it as `OpenUsdFile`.
-Using the **Inspector** widget, set as value for the **filepath** plug a filepath pointing to a `.usd` file.
+Using the **Inspector** widget, set as value for the **filepath** input plug a filepath pointing to a `.usd` file.
 For doing this, the UI offers a browse button next to the plug input field that opens a browse dialog to facilitate locating the file or it can be added typing manually the path.
 For this example, the filepath can be: `D:/USD_TUTORIALS/04/Sphere.usd`.
 The board should look like the following one:

 <figure>
     <img src="images/usd_tutorial_04/step_02_t04.png" alt="Added 'OpenUsdFile' node to the board.">